lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab12.md

 ### Required `struct`s

 Think about how you will need to change `Team` and `Person`.
-You can choose exactly how you implement these, but `Team` must hold an pointer to an array that is allocated on the heap.
+You can choose exactly how you implement these, but `Team` must hold a pointer to an array that is allocated on the heap.

 You have some freedom in how you implement this lab, which means that the